Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Answer: B. PyPI**

-### Question-194
+### Question-73

 You have a GitHub repository that contains workflows. **The workflows contain steps that execute predefined actions.
 Each action has one or more versions.**

-You need to request the specific version of an action to execute.
+**You need to request the specific version of an action to execu**te.

-Which three attributes can you use to identify the version?
+**Which three attributes can you use to identify the version**?
 Each correct answer presents a complete solution.

 NOTE: Each correct selection is worth one point.